OCA-Creations/Mack/README.md

 SwiftUI has more functionality and ease-of-use features on iOS than macOS. `SwiftUI + Mack`, on the other hand, makes development more convenient, has built-in workarounds for common issues, and makes interface development quicker and more intuitive.
 Instead of creating new APIs or capabilities themselves, Mack makes it easier to interact with the tools you aready have.
 Whether it's making it easier to detect right clicks on a view or simple `String` convenience methods, Mack streamlines Swift and SwiftUI every step of the way.

 # ⚠️⚠️ Mack is in **Active Development** ⚠️⚠️
 Mack is currently being developed at OCA Creations LLC and the open source community, and is not yet ready for use of any kind.
+Contributors are welcome - see [Contributing](#contributing) for more information.
 For now, check out the Feature Roadmap:

 <a href="https://github.com/OCA-Creations/Mack/blob/main/Planning/PlannedFeatures.md"> <img src="https://img.shields.io/badge/Features-000?style=for-the-badge" height=50 /> </a>